 Reviews

-5.0 - based on 4 Reviews
+5.0 - based on 8 Reviews

 What Makes Annapurna Circuit Trek Beautiful

-• Explore the beautiful Marshyangdi River valley.
+• Traverse and explore the beautiful Marshyangdi River valley.

-• Pass across Thorong La Pass (5,416 meters).
+• Cross one of the world’s highest mountain passes, the Thorong La Pass (5,416 meters).

 • Drive through the world’s deepest gorge and the Kaligandaki valley.